CD3/config-makover/README.md

     containing a list of numbers ( '1,2,3,4' ) to expand into an actual list?
 Just write a filter.

 ###What's with the name?
-`config-makover` originally used Mako as its template engine, but it required a modified version to allow multiple passes on a single template (Mako will fail if an undefined variable is references in an expression).
-The Mako project was not interested in adding support for passing through expressions that failed unmodified (so that future passes on the same template can attempt to replace the expression), so a patched version was used.
+`config-makover` originally used Tempita as its template engine, but it required a modified version to allow multiple passes on a single template (Tempita will fail if an undefined variable is references in an expression).
+The Tempita project was not interested in adding support for passing through expressions that failed unmodified (so that future passes on the same template can attempt to replace the expression), so a patched version was used.
-However, the only real reason for using Mako was that it supported arbitrary Python expressions in its templates, which most template engines do not.
+However, the only real reason for using Tempita was that it supported arbitrary Python expressions in its templates, which most template engines do not.

 Eventually, we found Tempita, which also allows arbitrary python code in its template expressions.
-It turned out that Tempita is quite a bit smaller (i.e. simpler) than Mako, and a simple monkey-patch can add the functionality we need.
+It turned out that Tempita is quite a bit smaller (i.e. simpler) than Tempita, and a simple monkey-patch can add the functionality we need.

 Example
 -------
 YAML is a great language for writing configuration files.
-It is simple to write, configuration options can be stored in a logical hierarchy, and it is easy to get into your Python code. `config-makover` simply adds the power of Mako Expressions to your YAML file so you can do something like:
+It is simple to write, configuration options can be stored in a logical hierarchy, and it is easy to get into your Python code. `config-makover` simply adds the power of Tempita Expressions to your YAML file so you can do something like:

     #! /usr/bin/python